EOLab-HSRW/tambopata-neolink-mqtt/readme.md

 This project is compiling a compose container that includes a Neolink, Mosquitto MQTT Broker, and Python MQTT Client services.
 Neolink is a small program that acts as a proxy between Reolink IP cameras and normal RTSP clients.
 The neolink will be able to communicate to the users (as the MQTT client) through the MQTT Broker.

+The client already has a scheduler loop that runs in the background to automatically capture images from different PTZ presets every noon.
+In addition to that, some manual controls are possible.

 List of commands available:

 ```bash